-As London is such a large city, we recommend that you take two things into account when deciding on the best area to stay in London: The travel zone it’s located in and the transport links to the airport.
+As London is such a large city, we recommend that you take two things into account when booking a hotel in London: The travel zone it’s located in, and the transport links to the airport.

 Where to stay in London: Recommended areas and neighbourhoods

-When it comes to looking for a hotel in London, you need to bear in mind that London has 9 transport zones, with zone 1 being the most central and therefore, the best place to stay in London.
-Zone 1 is home to many of London’s most iconic places and tourist attractions like Trafalgar Square, Covent Garden, Hyde Park, Kensington and Victoria.
-Therefore, staying within this zone or a few minutes away by bus or tube is always going to be the easiest option when looking at where to stay in London.
+When looking for a hotel in London, you need to remember that London has nine transport zones, with zone 1 being the most central and, therefore, the best place to stay in London.
+Zone 1 is home to many of London’s iconic places and tourist attractions like Trafalgar Square, Covent Garden, Hyde Park, Buckingham Palace, Tower of London, and Tower Bridge….
+Therefore, staying within this zone or a few minutes away by bus or tube is always the easiest option when looking for where to stay in London.

 However, zone 1 is very large and offers many options for where to stay in London.
-Here is a guide to the different London neighbourhoods in zone 1.
-Each area has been given a colour and number so that you can easily identify it on the map below.
+Here is a guide to the different London neighbourhoods.
+Each area has been given a colour and number so you can easily identify it on the map below.

-⇒ Recommended hotel in this area: Premier Inn Victoria
+⇒ Recommended hotel in this area: Commodore Hotel

 Knightsbridge can be a bit higher in price as it’s an exclusive area with many restaurants and shops, but we think it’s one of the best areas to stay in London.